Scottish COVID-19 Inquiry Newsletter: Issue 2 (Autumn 2022)

 We will gather this information in five different ways:

-Our listening project
+Our public participation project

 Our reports would take too long to produce if everyone affected by COVID-19 in Scotland spoke about their experiences at public hearings, but we want to make sure people can share their views with the Inquiry in proportionate ways to help its work.